walkerdb/dsc_workshops/open_refine/readme.md

 #####Stripping strings
 You can strip an arbitrary selection of characters from the ends of a string with the ```.strip()``` command.
-By default the command just removes whitespace characters from the left and right ends of a string, but if you pass it another string it will also strip each of the provided characters individually.
+By default the command only removes whitespace characters from the left and right ends of a string, but if you pass it another string it will instead strip each of the characters in the passed string individually.
 For example:

 ```python
 >>>" surrounded by whitespace ".strip()